 After completing shakedown, the Grand Canyon departed Southern California in June 1964 for Newport, Rhode Island.
 However, the visit was short-lived as the ship was ordered to join the 6th Fleet in the Mediterranean in September 1946.
-From November 1947 to November 1954, the Grand Canyon had completed six deployments in the Mediterranean alongside the 6th Fleet.
-By September 1956, the vessel was headed to the Mediterranean again, when the Suez Crisis occurred and the majority of the 6th Fleet was ordered to rush to the Eastern Mediterranean.
+From November 1947 to November 1954, the Grand Canyon completed six deployments in the Mediterranean alongside the 6th Fleet.
+By September 1956, the vessel was headed to the Mediterranean again when the Suez Crisis occurred, and the majority of the 6th Fleet was ordered to rush to the Eastern Mediterranean.
 During that time, the Grand Canyon participated in fleet training and offered maintenance services.

 In September 1957, the ship was involved in NATO exercises among other units of the Atlantic Fleet.
 In August 1958, the Grand Canyon steamed to Souda Bay in order to take part in the operations in Lebanon.
 For approximately four months, the ship offered its support to other warships that were commanded to keep a close watch on the aggression in the area.
 For most of 1959, the Grand Canyon was docked at Newport and only performed local tender operations.
 In January 1960, the ship took part in Operation Springboard, which was an annual series of exercises taking place in the Caribbean.